Pranavv213/ethereum-boilerplate/README.md

 user1 (address): the wallet address of the receiver, message (string memory): the message to be sent.
 Functionality
-The pingDestination function performs the following operations:

-Increments the currentRequestId,
-Encodes the currentRequestId, user0, user1, and message into a payload to be sent to the destination chain, Sets the expiryTimestamp to be the current block timestamp plus 100000000000, Converts the destinationContractAddress into an array of bytes called addresses,
+The _pingDestination function Increments the currentRequestId, Encodes the currentRequestId, user0, user1, and message into a payload to be sent to the destination chain, Sets the expiryTimestamp to be the current block timestamp plus 100000000000, Converts the destinationContractAddress into an array of bytes called addresses,